Healthdirect Free Australian health advice you can count on.

 Colorectal (bowel or colon) cancer

-The National Bowel Cancer Screening Program will send you a free FOBT every 2 years.
-You can take a sample of your faeces (poo) yourself.
+Once you turn 50, the National Bowel Cancer Screening Program will send you a free testing kit every 2 years.
+With the FOBT you can take a sample of your faeces (poo), yourself.

 Depending on your results, your doctor may recommend that you have a colonoscopy.